bernardcheng/tos_options_dashboard/README.md

    * Return on Investment (ROI) Range: (Default: More than 1%)
    * Delta Range: (Default: Ignore Delta value)
    * Option Contract Type: Call/Put/All (Default: All)
-   * Day(s) to Expiration: 0-100 days (Default: 14 days)
+   * Day(s) to Expiration: 0-100 days (Default: 0-14 days)
+   * Confidence Level: (Default: 30% Confidence)
+   * Historical Volatility Level: (Default: 1 Month)

    To proceed with the search function, select on the **Submit** button.

    ![step3-search](/doc_img/step3-search.png)

-4. The corresponding historical price charts for the specified stock ticker is generated along with the associated cone of probability (Default: 70% confidence level).
+4. The corresponding historical price charts for the specified stock ticker is generated along with the associated cone of probability (Default: 30% confidence level).

    ![step4-results](/doc_img/step4-results.png)